Hello, my citrusy friends. I’ve missed you. Especially you, Blood Orange. You’re one of my favorites.

 So, we’re just going to toss all this yumminess into a blender with some ice and a little pomegranate juice, and hit Liquify.

-If SoupAddict weren’t such an anti-morning, get-out-of-bed-at-the-last-possible-minute person, she would fix one of these for breakfast every day.
+If SoupAddict weren’t such an anti-morning, get-out-of-bed-at-the-last-possible-minute person, she would fix one of these winter fruit smoothies for breakfast every day.
 Instead, she’ll settle for weekends and holidays (when she’s up and at ‘em at the break of dawn without an alarm clock.
 Curious, that).

 SoupAddict highly recommends the green smoothie (as it’s known, because unlike regular fruit smoothies, they also contain greens).
 Use your favorite fruit (even frozen fruit works great), and highly nutritional greens — just a small handful — like spinach, kale, mustard greens — you won’t taste them, but you’ll reap all of their benefits.
 If you want it milk-shake creamy, add some non-fat yogurt and half of a frozen banana.
 Herbs?
 Parsley and mint are wonderful.
 Tomatoes?
 Oh yes, but wait until they’re in season.
 Half the fun is in the invention.
 The other half is in the drinking and knowing you’re doing something really smart to start the New Year.